sitedata/checklyhq.com/site/content/docs/headless-recorder/basic-usage.md

 ## Filling out forms

-Puppeteer Recorder has been tested to record the following standard html form inputs and related elements.
+Headless Recorder has been tested to record the following standard html form inputs and related elements.

 - `text` input elements like text and email.
 - `radio` input elements.